RepRapLtd/Electric3DPrinter/README.md

 How will the first stage work?
 We can generate random input patterns (the pairs of charged electrodes), and we know the shape of the result (the output of the C++ program that solves the P.D.E.).
 What we want for a given output shape (an STL file, say) is to know the pattern of electrode voltages that will create it.
 So we can make a training data set as big as we like, albeit random, and hope that a network trained on it will be able to make regular shapes as well.

-The next stage is to get the voltage distributions right to make blobs, not cylinders, then we will move on to the neural networks.
+The next stage is to get the voltage distributions right to make blobs, not cylinders, then we will move on to the

 * * * * *